Amirmohammadomidi/zsh/README.md

   - zsh-you-should-use --> reminds you of your existing aliases for a command you just typed.
   - find-the-command --> Advanced command-not-found hook for bash and zsh using the power of pacman.
 ## note:
-  to use optional dependancies please uncomment line 54 and 55 in .zshrc file located in your home folder.
+  to use optional dependancies after updating and installing them please uncomment line 54 and 55 in .zshrc file located in your home folder.
 ## Get Dependancies
   - zsh-syntax-highlighting --> syntax highlighting for ZSH in standard repos
   - autojump --> jump to directories with j or jc for child or jo to open in file manager (available in the AUR)